kabway/education/README.md

 # My New App
-## This is where i would be building all educational apps
+## This is where I'll be building all educational apps
-Here are some Content
+Here are some Contents